Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Introduction

 Solutions to these two attacks are at tension and are inherently difficult to achieve together: client contributions or data can be made public and verifiable to prevent poisoning, but this violates the privacy guarantees of federated learning.
 Client contributions can be made more private, but this eliminates the potential for accountability from adversaries.
 Prior work has attempted to solve these two attacks individually through centralized anomaly detection~\cite{Shen:2016}, differential privacy~\cite{Abadi:2016, Dwork:2014, Geyer:2017} or secure aggregation~\cite{Bonawitz:2017}.
 However, a private and decentralized solution that solves both attacks concurrently does not yet exist.
 In addition, these approaches are inapplicable in contexts where a trusted centralized authority does not exist.
 This is the focus of our work.

-Because ML does not require strong consensus or consistency to converge~\cite{Recht:2011}, traditional strong consensus protocols such as BFT protocols~\cite{Castro:1999} are too restrictive for ML workloads.
+Because ML does not require strong consensus or consistency to converge~\cite{Recht:2011}, traditional strong consensus protocols such as Byzantine Fault Tolerant (BFT) protocols~\cite{Castro:1999} are too restrictive for machine learning workloads.
 To facilitate private, verifiable, crowd-sourced computation, distributed ledgers (blockchains)~\cite{Nakamoto:2009} have emerged.
 Through design elements, such as publicly verifiable proof of work, eventual consistency, and ledger-based consensus, blockchains have been used for a variety of decentralized multi-party tasks such as currency management~\cite{Gilad:2017, Nakamoto:2009}, archival data storage~\cite{Azaria:2016, Miller:2014} and financial auditing~\cite{Narula:2018}.
 Despite this wide range of applications, a fully realized, accessible system for large scale multi-party ML that is robust to both attacks on the global model and attacks on other clients does not exist.

-We propose \emph{Biscotti}, a decentralized public P2P system that co-designs a privacy-preserving multi-party ML process with a blockchain ledger.
+We propose \emph{Biscotti}, a decentralized public peer to peer system that co-designs a privacy-preserving multi-party ML process with a blockchain ledger.
 Peering clients join Biscotti and contribute to a ledger to train a global model, under the assumption that peers are willing to collaborate on building ML models, but are unwilling to share their data.
-Each peer has a local training data set that matches the desired objective of the training process and increases training data diversity.
-Biscotti is designed to support stochastic gradient descent (SGD)~\cite{Bottou:2010}, an optimization algorithm which iteratively selects a batch of training examples, computes their gradients against the current model parameters, and takes gradient steps in the direction that minimizes the loss function.
-SGD is general purpose and can be used to train a variety of models, including deep learning~\cite{Dean:2012}.
+Each peer has a local data set that could be used to train the model.
+Biscotti is designed to support stochastic gradient descent (SGD)~\cite{Bottou:2010}, an optimization algorithm that iteratively selects a batch of training examples, computes their gradients with respect to the current model parameters, and takes steps in the direction that minimizes the loss function.
+SGD is general purpose and can be used to train a variety of models, including neural networks~\cite{Dean:2012}.